msmanek/getting-a-gig-pm-edition/README.md

 In terms of contact information: you don't need your mailing address.
 That is a thing of the past.
 Just like my youth.
 Tech companies email, and **maybe** call.
 That's all you need!
 Some great things that you might also want to put on there are your personal website (if you have one, which you should), your GitHub profile (if you have one, which you should), and your LinkedIn (if you have one, which you should).

-Though there's some who might disagree, you should **include your GPA.**  If your major GPA is significantly higher than your overall GPA, you might want to consider having both.
+Though there's some who might disagree, you should **include your GPA.**  If your major GPA is significantly higher than your overall GPA, you might want to consider having both (high tends to be anything over 3.0/4.0, but some say that high is actually 3.5/4.0).
 When you have graduated and have a full-time job, you won't need it as much.
 But at this point in your beautiful life, keep it in there.
-Some companies care about GPA more than others, so you might as well play it safe and have it there.
+Some companies care about GPA more than others, so you might as well play it safe and have it there.http://thepminterview.com/

+There will always be a debate on if GPA is important as a tech major.
+My take on it is that GPA is important to an extent.
+There is barely any difference between a 3.9 GPA and a 4.0.
+But a 2.9 GPA vs a 3.0 GPA is quite different.
+That being said, do not be discouraged if you do not have a high GPA.
+There are ways to make yourself look good as a candidate like by being involved in extracurriculars, having side projects or being an entrepreneur of sorts (profit or non-profit).
+That being said, GPA is something that you only get one shot at.
+And, bigger companies tend to favour people with higher GPAs (Google is one that is notorious for that).
+Once you graduate, you cannot go back and redo it.
+So, you should definitely have a personal understanding of where you feel comfortable with and aim to reach that point.

 # Your Cover Letter